OPENING THE FLOODGATES

 MAKING SENSE OF IT ALL

 Some of the reasons for the ascendancy and eventual decline of the pillarless hardtop in the U.S. are obvious enough.
-Despite its minor drawbacks (including a loss of torsional rigidity and sometimes iffy window sealing, particularly on four-door models), it was practical in a way true convertibles were not and was usually far more attractive than its pillared counterparts.
+Despite its minor drawbacks (which include a loss of torsional rigidity and sometimes iffy window sealing, particularly on four-door models), it was practical in a way true convertibles were not and was usually far more attractive than its pillared counterparts.
 We would be hard-pressed to name an American car of the fifties or sixties that looked better as a pillared sedan.
 The hardtop’s decline, meanwhile, was attributable in part to concerns about pending federal safety standards and in part to over-familiarity.
 After more than 20 years, what had once seemed special was now passé.

 If you’ll indulge us in a bit of dime store philosophizing, though, we think the hardtop neatly embodied the American mindset following the end of World War II.
-The mood of the postwar years was one of wary optimism; while the war had restored prosperity, the specter of the Depression had yet to fade and veterans of the conflict had not forgotten that victory had been achieved at a horrific human cost.
+The mood of the postwar years was one of wary optimism; while the war had restored prosperity, the specter of the Depression had yet to fade, and veterans of the conflict had not forgotten that victory had been achieved at a horrific human cost.
 The devastation of Europe and the arrival of the Bomb made a return to prewar isolationism politically untenable, but that impulse remained strong in many quarters.
 However, if the U.S. could no longer avoid exposure to the outside world, neither were Americans inclined to approach it in an entirely casual or carefree manner.
-In that sense, the pillarless hardtop was a perfect symbol of the national attitude of that era: simultaneously indulgent and conservative; outgoing but not open.
+In that sense, the pillarless hardtop was a perfect symbol of the national attitude of that era: simultaneously indulgent and conservative; outgoing, but not open.
 Those traits would remain ingrained in the American character throughout the succeeding decades.